 It is heart-breaking to see contractors go out of business as a result of insufficient insurance coverage.
 These are the things you could lose if you are not careful:

 - Your contracting business including your assets, your livelihood and your reputation

-- Your own home and savings
+- The home that you live in, and savings

 - Your marriage

 So let’s take a look at the 3 ways you can protect yourself from the financial implications of accidents and unforeseen circumstances.
 It’s good to remember that even if it is not your fault when something goes wrong that causes financial loss, you can still be held liable.

 Earlier we mentioned your 3 areas of vulnerability:

 - third party claims